Blu33u3dD3v1l/MyGymWeb/README.md

 * Registered users can browse and view details of trainers, gyms, and products.
 They can schedule appointments with trainers and purchase products.
 Additionally, they have a personal menu to manage their applications, appointments, products, and trainers.
 * Admin users have their own management menu.
 They can add, delete, and edit trainers, gyms, and products.
 Admins approve or decline applications to become a trainer and can approve or decline trainer appointments.
 They can also view all users and see whether they are a trainer, admin, or user.
 * The application includes a shopping cart, and users with sufficient virtual money can buy available gym products.
 By providing a promo code, users can receive various cash discounts.
-* Moreover, there is a search menu where users can search for trainers by name or filter trainers based on specific criteria!!
+* Moreover, there is a search menu where users can search for trainers by name or filter trainers based on specific criteria!

 ## Technology Frame